Saying No to Interruptions

 During a test flight for the US Military, Orville took a lieutenant up in a test flight.
 All was well, as the craft made several circles above the Fort Myer parade grounds, but after a loud bang from a rear cracked propeller blade, everything went south.
 Wright decided to cut power and attempt to glide the plane back to earth.
 The plane took a nosedive just 50 feet above the ground.
 Struggling, at approximately ten feet off the ground, Orville regained control of the craft, but it was too late.
 The Wright flyer crash-landed into a ravine at the far end of the field.

 Orville survived but the lieutenant didn’t live past a few hours.
 Of course, they finally got publicity but for all the wrong reasons.
 A year later, they eventually completed the tests for the US government and in 1908 Orville made the world’s first flight of over one hour at Fort Myer, Virginia, in a demonstration for the U.S. army, which subsequently made the Wright planes the world’s first military airplanes.
-In the mean time, Wilbur made over 100 flights near Le Mans, France lasting over 2 hours, breaking his brother’s record.
+In the mean time, Wilbur made over 100 flights near Le Mans, France.
+These flights lasted over 2 hours, breaking his brother’s record.

 After Wilbur died of typhoid fever, Orville struggled with different organizations and engineers over recognition for the claim of being the first official flyer.
 The Wrights sued several other pilots and engineers for copyright infringement, as the other pilots were claiming their designs were the first successful flights.